 - All sources welcome- Unlike other categories, we encourage schools to include electronics collected from the general public (i.e. non-institution community members bringing materials from home).
 Schools are encouraged to work with their local communities to hold public drop off events and count these materials as long as the collection takes place on the campus itself.

-- Per Capita Results - In a change from the 2012 competition, the Electronics category is now ranked on a per capita basis.
+- Per Capita Results - E-cyclemania competitors are ranked on a per capita basis.

 - 3rd Party Certification - As explained further below, schools must use recycling service providers that are certified by R2 or e-Stewards for appropriate environmental practices.

 Further competition rules:

 Schools select the start and stop date as long as the entire 30 day period falls within the extended 10 weeks of the Tournament and pre-season period.
-Schools should provide enough time at the end of their 30 day collection window to ensure they are able to gather and calculate weight data before the April 8, 2014 reporting deadline.
-Results will be based on per capita numbers similair to other categories.
+Schools should provide enough time at the end of their 30 day collection window to ensure they are able to gather and calculate weight data before the April 7, 2015 reporting deadline.
+Results will be based on per capita numbers.

 Stockpiling or counting electronics material generated before the 30 day start period is not allowed.
 If schools have an ongoing collection process they can simply inventory electronic materials on site at the start of the 30 day period and then track material added to that inventory or shipped during the reporting period to determine how much was collected for recycling.